 |Urea Terpolymer Foam||4.48|

 |Expanded Polystyrene (beadboard)||4.00|

-1. which type of insulation is being used by the wine cabinet manufacturer, and
+- Which type of insulation is being used by the wine cabinet manufacturer

 Some manufacturers advertise bogus R-Values, most commonly R-12, because it’s difficult to disprove these claims.
-But remember that the insulation must be at least 2 inches thick in order for the R-Value of the insulation to be R-12.
+Remember that the insulation must be at least 2 inches thick in order for the R-Value of the insulation to be R-12.